 - UCLA Law faculty since 1998

-Jonathan Zasloff teaches Torts, Land Use, Environmental Law, Comparative Urban Planning Law, Legal History, and Public Policy Clinic - Land Use, the Environmentand Local Government.
-He grew up and still lives in the San Fernando Valley, about which he remains immensely proud (to the mystification of his friends and colleagues).
+Jonathan Zasloff teaches Property, Land Use, Environmental Law, Housing Discrimination Law, and Jewish Law.
+He grew up in the San Fernando Valley, about which he remains immensely proud (to the mystification of his friends and colleagues).
 After graduating from Yale Law School, and while clerking for a federal appeals court judge in Boston, he decided to return to Los Angeles shortly after the January 1994 Northridge earthquake, reasoning that he would gladly risk tremors in order to avoid the average New England wind chill temperature of negative 55 degrees.